HuangZhenYe97/Predictive-coding/Linear Predictive Coding/README.md

-This is the code of the paper [Lateral predictive coding revisited: Internal model, symmetry breaking, and response time](https://iopscience.iop.org/article/10.1088/1572-9494/ac7c03)
+This is the code of the paper [Lateral predictive coding revisited: Internal model, symmetry breaking, and response time](https://iopscience.iop.org/article/10.1088/1572-9494/ac7c03).
+The code is written in python and one can open the file using jupyter notebook.
+To run the code, one shoule first install pytorch and other basic python packages.

-#hh
-dfdnf